Last updated 31st July, 2025

 With a soft brush or cloth, wipe down along the windowpane and sills, removing any visible dirt or cobwebs.
 Next, you will want to apply a mixture of water and chosen cleaning solution across the internal windows, followed by a rinse with clean water.
 Make sure that your application tool (sponge or cloth) is not too saturated as this will cause a lot of run-off and make an excess mess.

 Window tracks will be cleaned last, usually with a similar cleaning solution to that used on the window.
-However, some people may choose to use a mix of baking soda (costing roughly 70p - £1.50 for 200g from most retailers) and white vinegar, scrubbing with a toothbrush to remove residue from corners, and then cleaned with a damp cloth or paper towels.
+However, some people may choose to use a mix of baking soda (costing roughly 70p to £1.50 for 200g from most retailers) and white vinegar, scrubbing with a toothbrush to remove residue from corners, and then cleaning with a damp cloth or paper towels.

 Whilst it may be tempting to clean all of your home windows yourself, it may not be advisable, particularly if you have hard-to-reach windows or windows on a first floor or higher that cannot be accessed with a stable ladder.